Company Logo

 3. [longer-term] Protective Order ("PO"), which runs for up to two years; however, the court can grant extensions beyond two years.

-The EPO and PPO are extraordinary in that a court may issue these orders on behalf of a petitioner without hearing the other side (i.e., the respondent).
-But in the interests of justice, the court generally hears both sides (petitioner and respondent) before it shapes and issues the longer-term PO.
+The court may issue an EPO or PPO without hearing the other side (i.e., the respondent).
+But in the interests of justice, the court generally will hear both sides (petitioner and respondent) before it shapes and issues the longer-term PO.
+Mr. Basu can represent you at an EPO, PPO, or PO hearing.

 Divorce